mattunderscorechampion/vcap-service-parser/node/README.md

 console.log(services.cloudant.host);

 // Resolve a specific service
+var speechToText = parser.resolve('speech-to-text');
+console.log(speechToText.url);

+// Resolve several services
-var selectedServices = parser.resolve('speech-to-text');
+var selectedServices = parser.resolve(['speech-to-text', 'cloudant']);
 console.log(selectedServices['speech-to-text'].url);
+console.log(selectedServices.cloudant.host);
 ```

 ## Services

-When services are resolved an object is returned containing
+When multiple services are resolved an object is returned
-a map from the service name to a description of the
+that maps from the service name to a description of the
 service.
+When a single service is resolved a description
-Included in all service descriptions are the
+of the service is returned.
+Included in all service
-instance `name`, `plan` and service `tags`.
-Different services
+descriptions are the instance `name`, `plan` and service
-can have different properties.
+`tags`.
+Different services can have different properties.

 ### Supported services